 NOTE: You must do all the graded work in order to pass the class.
-Assigned work is due via Canvas, at the time specified; penalties for lateness are detailed on the Course Policies page (https://ufl.instructure.com/courses/440122/pages/course-overview-and-policies-page).
+Assigned work is due via Canvas, at the time specified; penalties for lateness are detailed on the Course Policies page (https://ufl.instructure.com/courses/448186/pages/course-overview-and-policies-page.
 It is your responsibility to upload the correct document to Canvas, so double check when you submit to make sure you have done so.

-Homeworks [80pts]:
+Homeworks [70pts]:

 There will be 8 homework assignments distributed throughout the course, as detailed in the Assignments page.
-These are primarily based on questions from the course textbook, "Optics" by Klein and Furtak.

 - Your solutions should be uploaded in .pdf format to Canvas via the Assignments page.
 Typed up solutions and scanned handwritten solutions are both acceptable, although you should make an effort with the quality of scans.
-Camscanner is a good option for "scanning" documents using your cell phone camera. - Value: 10 points per homework. - I will drop your lowest homework score, and calculate your total homework score out of 70, then multiply by 8/7 to get a final total out of 80 points.
+Camscanner is a good option for "scanning" documents using your cell phone camera. - Value: 10 points per homework. - I will drop your lowest homework score, leaving your total homework score out of 70 points.